Beth holds a master's degree in integrated marketing communications, and has worked in journalism and marketing throughout her career.

 It's hard to find much fault with Nike's global marketing strategies because they do most everything well.
 However, there have been a few instances of marketing failures at Nike.
 In 2011, Nike embarked on another superstar partnership with double amputee and runner Oscar Pistorius, pouring millions into global marketing campaigns and advertisements featuring the athlete in starting blocks with the phrase 'I am the bullet in the chamber.'
 Shortly after the ad ran, Pistorius was charged in the murder of his girlfriend, Reeva Steenkamp, and Nike was forced to suspend all ads and their relationship with the fallen athlete.
 It cost the company millions of dollars.
 Partnering with the wrong superstar, even one that's viewed as slightly controversial or provocative, can be a marketing fail no company wants.

 Additionally, not having a solid grasp of cultural preferences and expectations can impede marketing efforts.
 Take, for example, Nike's push to encourage more people in China to take up running and jogging.
 These have not traditionally been popular activities in that culture, and health clubs and gyms are viewed as activities for only the wealthy.
 The activity of running is generally only introduced in a school setting in the form of forced physical education classes.
-It's typically not a leisure activity, either, as many of China's population bases are located in heavily polluted areas.
+It's typically not a leisure activity, either, as many of China's population centers are heavily polluted.

 Global marketing strategy is a way of selling a product or service to an international audience, while taking into account cultural and societal norms and preferences.
 Nike has succeeded over the years in presenting its products in a way that resonates with an audience no matter where they're located.
 Some of Nike's best tactics include emotional marketing, NikeID, incorporating technology and building relationships with global sports teams and athletes.
 While Nike's marketing failures have been minimal, aligning with the wrong athlete or not understanding local customs can create a divide in messaging.